SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/seamless-view.md

 {:.text-center}
 ![screenshot of the authenticated implementation seamless view checkin][login-checkin]

-A known payer will be sent directly to the payment menu shown below.
-If we detect that the payer is new, we give them the option to save their details or proceed without saving.
+A known payer will be sent directly to the payment menu shown further below.
+If we detect that the payer is new, we give them the option to store their details or proceed without storing.
 If that happens, these checkin steps will appear.
-Notice the lack of address input for digital products (bottom screenshot).

 {:.text-center}
-![screenshot of the seamless view checkin when the payer is new][checkin-new-payer]
+![screenshot of asking the payer to store details][checkin-new-payer]

+After choosing yes or no, the payer must enter their SSN.

 {:.text-center}
+![screenshot of asking the payer to enter SSN while storing details][checkin-new-payer-ssn]

+With digital products, the payer will be sent directly to the payment menu after they select to store their details.
+For mixed goods, the SSN input view will expand and the payer must enter their shipping address.
+Payers choosing not to store credentials (guests) must also enter their shipping address.

+{:.text-center}
 ![screenshot of the seamless view checkin when entering details][checkin-enter-details-mixed]

-{:.text-center}
-![screenshot of the seamless view checkin when entering details][checkin-enter-details-digital]

 After checking in, the payment menu will appear with the payer information displayed above the menu.
 The payer can select their preferred payment